perploug/Documentation/Documentation/Reference/MacroPartials/Samples/ListChildPagesFromChosenNode.md

 # List Child Pages From a Chosen Node
-This snippet below displays the child pages from a chosen node using a content picker macro parameter.
+This snippet displays the child pages from a chosen node using a content picker macro parameter.

 ## Macro Parameters
 <table>